-- 5 PPM over a 15 minute period
+- Five PPM over a 15 minute period

-- Drinking water or bottled water – 5 parts per billion (PPB)
+- Drinking water or bottled water – Five parts per billion (PPB)

 People who work in an environment where benzene exposure is a risk should be aware of exposure limits and risk factors.
 Furthermore, workers should also be aware that their employer is required to provide personal protective equipment (PPE) if benzene levels exceed exposure limits.

 Further, the Consumer Product Safety Commission (CPSC) regulates benzene levels in consumer products.
-Products containing 5% or more are hazardous and require special labels.
+Products containing 5 percent or more are hazardous and require special labels.